Introduction

 This is functional.
 For a team of 3–5 engineers managing a handful of Linux servers, it works reasonably well.

-As teams grow, the jump host model shows its age quickly.
+As teams grow, the jump server model shows its age quickly.
 Here are the six most common pain points.

 1. No Centralized Credential Management